 Investment Securities Available for Sale - Investment securities available for sale are recorded at fair value on a recurring basis.
 Fair value measurement is based upon quoted prices.
-The Company's available for sale securities, totaling \$49.6 million and \$32.4 million at December 31, 2012 and 2011, respectively, are the only assets whose fair values are measured on a recurring basis using Level 2 inputs from an independent pricing service.
+The Company's available for sale securities, totaling \$79.1 million and \$49.6 million at December 31, 2013 and 2012, respectively, are the only assets whose fair values are measured on a recurring basis using Level 2 inputs from an independent pricing service.

 Loans - The Company does not record loans at fair value on a recurring basis.
-The Company is predominantly an asset based lender with real estate serving as collateral on a substantial majority of loans.
+Real estate serves as collateral on a substantial majority of the Company's loans.
 From time to time a loan is considered impaired and an allowance for loan losses is established.
 Loans which are deemed to be impaired and require a reserve are primarily valued on a non-recurring basis at the fair values of the underlying real estate collateral.
 Such fair values are obtained using independent appraisals, which management evaluates and determines the fair value of the collateral is further impaired below the appraised value and there is no observable market price, or an appraised value does not include estimated costs of disposition and management must make an estimate, the Company records the impaired loan as nonrecurring Level 3.
-The aggregate carrying amount of impaired loans carried at fair value were \$59.3 million and \$85.8 million at December 31, 2012 and 2011, respectively.
+The aggregate carrying amount of impaired loans carried at fair value were \$37.0 million and \$59.3 million at December 31, 2013 and 2012, respectively.

 Foreclosed Assets - Foreclosed assets are adjusted to fair value upon transfer of the loans to foreclosed assets.
 Foreclosed assets are carried at the lower of the carrying value or fair value.
 Fair value is based upon independent observable market prices or appraised values of the collateral with a third party estimate of disposition costs, which the Company considers to be level 2 inputs.
 When the appraised value is not available, management determines the fair value of the collateral is further impaired below the appraised value and there is no observable market price, or an appraised value does not include estimated costs of disposition and management must make an estimate, the Company records the foreclosed asset as nonrecurring Level 3.
-The aggregate carrying amounts of foreclosed assets were \$13.9 million and \$15.1 million at December 31, 2012 and 2011, respectively.
+The aggregate carrying amounts of foreclosed assets were \$15.9 million and \$13.9 million at December 31, 2013 and 2012, respectively.